 vin de garde wine for laying down.

-vin de soif easy drinking, thirst-quenching quaffable wine, fruity, lacking complexity, inexpensive eg Beaujolais Nouveau or basic one-dimensional Chilean merlot.
+vin de soif easy drinking, thirst-quenching quaffable wine, fruity, lacking complexity, inexpensive eg Beaujolais Nouveau or a basic one-dimensional Chilean merlot.

 vinification wine making.

-violette violet (flower)
+violette violet (the flower).

 – Y –